farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 Frames v2 allow developers to send notifications to users who have "added" the frame to their Farcaster client and enabled notifications.

-In Warpcast, these are **in-app notifications** that trigger the red on the notifications tab.
+In Warpcast, these are **in-app notifications** that trigger the red dot on the notifications tab.
 At this stage there is no support for push notifications.

 The steps to successfully send a notification are:

-1. Sets a valid domain manifest so that the frame is eligible to be added to a Farcaster client and use notifications.
+1. Set up a valid domain manifest
 2. Have a user add the frame to their Farcaster client.
-You can trigger a prompt via the `addFrame` action.
+You can trigger a prompt via the `addFrame` action
-3. Receive a notification `url` and `token`, either as a result of the `addFrame` action or via a webhook.
-Save these to persistent storage.
+3. Receive a notification `url` and `token` and save these to persistent storage.
 4. Send a notification by POSTing to the `url` using the `token`

-You should also listen for webhooks that tell you when a user adds/removes the frame and enables/disables notifications.
+5. Listen for webhooks that tell you when a user adds/removes the frame and enables/disables notifications

 ## Create a Farcaster Domain Manifest

-A Farcaster domain manifest is required for a frame to be eligible to be added to a Farcaster clients and send notifications.
+A Farcaster domain manifest is required for a frame to be eligible to be added to Farcaster clients and send notifications.
 It looks like this:

 ```json
 {